dashaaart/rsschool-cv/cv.md

 Belarusian State Economic University, faculty of Finance and Banking, specialty - economist

 ## Self education:
-SkillUp front-end development courses
+SkillUp front-end development courses\
-View training videos on YouTubevideo workshops by Glo-Academy
+View training videos on YouTube

 ## English
 I learn English on my own through videos and books.
-I also took courses on the Dragunkin method.
+I also took courses on the Dragunkin method.\
-According to the results of the EPAM Training test I have level A2
+According to the results of the EPAM Training test I have level *A2*